 These parasites are microscopic and can easily bind to most surfaces, so washing your hands and nets, for instance, can limit the transfer from one tank to another.

-Prevention is always better than using treatments, and there is always the risk of fatalities if ich does take hold in your tank.
+Prevention is always better than treatments, and there is always the risk of fatalities if ich takes hold in your tank.